harshalpagar/image-uploader-app/README.md

 # How to deploy

-Prerequisite : you should have AWS CLI [to configure enviroment] and AWS CDK on you machine to execute following command
+Prerequisite : you should have AWS CLI [to configure environment] and AWS CDK on you machine to execute following command

 Build the project
 ````